danarcher/ts-data-grid/README.md

 A simple, fast, sortable data grid written in TypeScript, designed for viewing and selecting rather than editing data, and for large numbers (many thousands) of rows.

-Sort functionality is separate, in case you wish to call it asynchronously from a web worker.

-Dependencies include only `lodash`, for scroll throttling, and `resize-observer-polyfill`, for browsers where `ResizeObserver` is not supported.

 ## Usage

 ### Grid Behavior